iiimabbie/ST-PromptFolding/README.md

   - **Enable/Disable**: **(New in v2.2+)** Disabling a group header prompt will automatically **filter out all prompts inside that group**.
 They will not be sent to the AI.
 This allows for quick context switching.
 - **Two Folding Modes**: Supports "Standard Mode" and "Sandwich Mode" to suit your organization style.
 - **Batch Actions**: Expand All / Collapse All with a single click.
+- **Smart Search**: Real-time filtering.
+Type text to search prompts by name, or use on / off commands to filter by enabled status.
 - **Customizable**: Define your own header markers via settings.
 - **Lightweight**: Dependency-free and integrates seamlessly with the existing UI.